-Wavelet decomposition is a time invariant, the
+Wavelet decomposition is a time invariant, the phase relationship does not change after the

-- Wavelet decomposition: Apply DWT to every channel of the recordings to obtain non-overlapping spectra. - Identification and selection: To identify and select only the details that contains frequency components in a specified range. - Preprocessing: Preprocessing step whitening is performed in order to reduce the data dimensionality and to lighten the computational charge. - ICA: Apply the ICA algorithm to the selected details. - Demixing: Compute demixing matrix of the selected frequency components. - Wavelet reconstruction: Perform the wavelet reconstruction using the non selected details and the cleaned details after ICA step and obtain the artifacts removed separated signal.
+- Wavelet decomposition: Apply DWT to every channel of the recordings to obtain non-overlapping spectra. - Identification and selection: To identify and select only the details that contains frequency components in a specified range. - Preprocessing: Preprocessing step whitening is performed in order to reduce the data dimensionality and to lighten the computational charge. - ICA: Apply the ICA algorithm to the selected details. - Demixing: Compute demixing matrix of the selected frequency components. - Wavelet reconstruction: Perform the wavelet reconstruction using the non selected details and the cleaned details after ICA step and obtain the artifacts removed separated signal